-- 7.75 Athletics is administered across the United Kingdom by UK Athletics (UKA).
-Locally, the sport is currently governed through England Athletics (EA) and many of the functions to support clubs locally is delivered through the Club Support Manager (CSM) network. - 7.76 There are 12 CSMs, each responsible for a large geographical area that contains around 100 clubs.
-The CSM for Bassetlaw covers the regions of North Yorkshire, Humber and Lincolnshire and Nottinghamshire - 7.77 There are two prominent EA affiliated athletics clubs in Bassetlaw which are Worksop Harriers & AC and Retford AC.
-In addition, there is Bassetlaw Athletics Sports Club, which is not affiliated to EA and operates a satellite club linked to Doncaster AC - 7.78 There is one dedicated athletics facility within Bassetlaw which is located at Oaklands Playing Fields in the Retford.
+- 7.81 Athletics is administered across the United Kingdom by UK Athletics (UKA).
+Locally, the sport is currently governed through England Athletics (EA) and many of the functions to support clubs locally is delivered through the Club Support Manager (CSM) network. - 7.82 There are 12 CSMs, each responsible for a large geographical area that contains around 100 clubs.
+The CSM for Bassetlaw covers the regions of North Yorkshire, Humber and Lincolnshire and Nottinghamshire - 7.83 There are two prominent EA affiliated athletics clubs in Bassetlaw which are Worksop Harriers & AC and Retford AC.
+In addition, there is Bassetlaw Athletics Sports Club, which is not affiliated to EA and operates a satellite club linked to Doncaster AC - 7.84 There is one dedicated athletics facility within Bassetlaw which is located at Oaklands Playing Fields in the Retford.
 In addition, there is a two-lane grass track at Manton Sports Club in Worksop.
-However, there is a limited availability to this grass track. - 7.79 Worksop Harriers and AC currently has a total of 185 members.
+However, there is a limited availability to this grass track. - 7.85 Worksop Harriers and AC currently has a total of 185 members.
 The Club accesses the grass track at Manton Colliery Athletic Club.
-They also utilise provision at Worksop College throughout the summer and North Notts Community Arena for winter training. - 7.80 Retford AC has a total of 163 members.
-The Club reports that they have actively decided to not to increase levels of participation as it does not have enough coaching capacity.
-As a result, it has a waiting list of approximately 12 juniors and reports.
+They also utilise provision at Worksop College throughout the summer and North Notts Community Arena for winter training. - 7.86 Retford AC has a total of 163 members.
+The Club reports that they have actively decided to not increase levels of participation as it does not have enough coaching capacity.
+As a result, it has a waiting list of approximately 12 juniors.
 The Club uses the facilities at Oaklands Playing Fields, however, would prefer to access a synthetic facility.
-Similar to Worksop Harriers & AC, the Club has to export its competitive demand outside of Bassetlaw to access suitable provision. - 7.81 Bassetlaw Athletics Sports Club is a satellite club of Doncaster AC which has 24 members.
+Similar to Worksop Harriers & AC, the Club has to export its competitive demand outside of Bassetlaw to access suitable provision. - 7.87 Bassetlaw Athletics Sports Club is a satellite club of Doncaster AC which has 24 members.
 The Club access indoor provision at The Elizabethan Academy for strength and conditioning and uses the track at Doncaster Athletics Club when required.

-7.82 The Bassetlaw Play Pitch Strategy Assessment Report 2019 has found that the current supply of athletics track provision at Oaklands Playing Fields is considered sufficient to cater for track and field athletics demand in Bassetlaw.
+7.88 The Bassetlaw Play Pitch Strategy Assessment Report 2019 has found that the current supply of athletics track provision at Oaklands Playing Fields is considered sufficient to cater for track and field athletics demand in Bassetlaw.
 However, there is a case for the improvement of quality of provision in order to increase the capacity available for Worksop Harriers & AC.

 Lead Organisation Bassetlaw District Council, Nottinghamshire County Council, Barnsley Premier Leisure and private companies Existing Provision 122 grass football pitches, across 66 sites.
 There are 100 pitches across 47 sites identified as being available for community use on some level.
-24 cricket pitches (squares) are available for community use. - 25 rugby union pitches in Bassetlaw across 7 sites. - 22 bowling greens There is a total of 66 tennis courts in Bassetlaw, of which only 64 courts are available for community use. - There are 3 athletics clubs operating within Bassetlaw.
+24 cricket pitches (squares) are available for community use.
+25 rugby union pitches in Bassetlaw across 7 sites. - 22 bowling greens There is a total of 66 tennis courts in Bassetlaw, of which only 64 courts are available for community use. - There are 3 athletics clubs operating within Bassetlaw.
 Known/Planned Provision Opportunities are being explored for additional community facilities and sports grounds at the Local Plan's various proposed allocation sites.
-Key Issues for Bassetlaw - Awaiting update through the Council's Built Facilities Study 2021.
-Key Issues for the Bassetlaw Plan - Awaiting update through the Council's Built Facilities Study 2021.
-Sources of Funding Nottingham County CouncilBassetlaw District Council
+Key Issues for Bassetlaw - Seek investment to the athletics infrastructure from developments.
+Especially, investment to improve the quality and capacity at Oaklands. - Opportunities to improve court quality at key public sites where tennis participation could be developed should be explored, where appropriate.

 Lead Organisation Bassetlaw District Council, Nottinghamshire County Council, Barnsley Premier Leisure and private companies

+Key Issues for the Bassetlaw Plan - N/A

+Sources of Funding - Nottingham County Council

+- Bassetlaw District Council

 - Private funding

 - Barnsley Premier Leisure company

 - Sport England

-Evidence - Bassetlaw Playing Pitch Strategy 20198
+Evidence - Bassetlaw Playing Pitch Strategy 2019

+- Bassetlaw Built Sports Facilities Study 2021